Fody/Home/pages/addin-development.md

  * Contain two weaver assemblies, one in each of the folders `netclassicweaver` and `netstandardweaver`, to support both .Net Classic and .Net Core.
  * Contain a runtime library, compiled for every supported framework, under the `lib` folder.
- * Contain an MSBbuild .props file in the `build` folder that registers the weaver at compile time.
+ * Contain an MsBuild .props file in the `build` folder that registers the weaver at compile time.
 The name of the file must be  the package id with the `.props` extension.
 See [Addin Discover](addin-discovery.md) for details.
  * Have an id with the same name of the weaver assembly should be the same and be suffixed with ".Fody".
 So in this case the [BasicFodyAddin.Fody NuGet](https://www.nuget.org/packages/BasicFodyAddin.Fody/) contains the weaver assembly `BasicFodyAddin.Fody.dll` and the reference assembly `BasicFodyAddin.dll`.
  * Have a single dependency on **only** the [Fody NuGet package](https://www.nuget.org/packages/Fody/). **Do not add any other NuGet dependencies as Fody does not support loading these files at compile time.**